-Over these twelve years, I have been part of several projects I am really proud of, usually leading the design of multi-product ecosystems with a big digital component.
+Over those twelve years, I was part of several projects I am really proud of, usually leading the design of multi-product ecosystems with a big digital component.

 I enjoyed being a partner for the client, and I enjoyed being the design team's best helper.

 With time, I learned that others were better than me at execution, and I was happy to let go of fun and rewarding tasks if I believed I could be more helpful somewhere else.

 I also had the chance to learn how different businesses work, I learned to always be open to try new things, to test and change what didn't work, and ways to incorporate all kinds of profiles, technology and resources into the design process.